tandasat/tandasat.github.io/README.md

 About Us
 ---------

-We offer system programming training classes by the two trainers.
+We offer system programming training classes.

 Satoshi Tanda is a system software engineer and a security researcher with more than a decade of experience.
 He devotes himself to developing and reverse engineering system software.
 For example, he authored [multiple](https://github.com/tandasat/HyperPlatform) [open source](https://github.com/tandasat/SimpleSvm) [hypervisors](https://github.com/tandasat/MiniVisorPkg) [for researchers](https://github.com/tandasat/MiniVisorPkg), and discovered an [SMM vulnerability](https://github.com/tandasat/SmmExploit).

-Bruce Dang is the co-instructor of the classes.
-At this time, he is unavailable for synchronous classes.